AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-HTML filtering rules are supported by AdGuard for Windows, Mac, Android, and AdGuard Browser Extension for Firefox.
+HTML filtering rules are supported by AdGuard for Windows, AdGuard for Mac, AdGuard for Android, and AdGuard Browser Extension for Firefox.
 Such rules do not work in extensions for other browsers because they are unable to modify content on network level.

 :::